-The PREM questionnaire was developed in 2021.
+The original PREM questionnaire (v1) was developed in 2021.
 We collected participant-reported experiences using the PREM during our 2021 pilot phase.
 We also conducted in-depth interviews with a subset of participants and active/passive decliners to provide complementary rich qualitative insights on their experiences.
 The current version of this measure is attached (Appendix C).
-Minor additions may be made to ensure we are accurately capturing participant reported experiences during 2022 recruitment activities.
-We will continue to conduct qualitative interviews on subsets of PREM questionnaire responders to ensure we complement quantitative findings with a deeper understanding of the participant experience.
+Minor additions may be made iteratively to ensure we are accurately capturing participant reported experiences during future recruitment activities.
+We will continue to conduct qualitative interviews and brief quantitative surveys on subsets of PREM questionnaire responders to ensure we complement quantitative findings with a deeper understanding of the participant experience.